What is the academy experience like?

 Mindset: A Book Study

-In this 4-part, on-demand book study, participants will identify and evaluate areas of strengths and opportunities for growth in becoming more accountable in the development of an effective teaching and learning culture.
+In this on-demand book study, participants will identify and evaluate areas of strengths and opportunities for growth in becoming more accountable in the development of an effective teaching and learning culture.

 This on-demand academy is led by Dr. Herschel Hannah.